 3. Expired domains

 If you’re worried that misspelled domain names could get you into trouble and that new ones aren’t quite powerful enough, investing in expired domains is also a good option.
 Unlike new domains that have never seen the joys of organic traffic, expired domains have drawn users in the past and could potentially do so into the future.
 That makes them great candidates for domain parking.
+You can use GoDaddy's WHOIS tool to find out when a domain will expire.

 There are ways to track down recently expired domains that will make your job easier, and they won’t necessarily be expensive to purchase either.